Best Rowing Machines For Home

 Great for HIIT workouts, no need to stop rowing to change the resistance level

 Large LCD but fairly basic monitor

 Loud compared to magnetic rowers

 Best Budget Rowing Machines Under $300

 Sunny Health & Fitness 5515 Magnetic Rower

 Having strong resistance bumps up the appeal of this rower, it’s the only budget magnetic rower that can offer intense cardio workouts.
-Making the 5155 a great choice for intermediate fitness levels as well as the beginner.
+Making the 5155 an excellent choice for intermediate fitness levels as well as the beginner.

 Let’s not get too carried away, the 5515 will never match the durability and resistance strength of a pro rower but for well under $300 there’s not much else out there that can rival this excellent magnetic rower for resistance strength, rail length (one of the longest rails in the whole of this review) and comfort.